FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-3-summary.md

 **How can a new miner participate in Space Race 2 ?**

 There’s nothing special about participating as a new miner.
-For an outline of the program structure read [here](https://filecoin.io/blog/space-race-2/).
+For an outline of the program structure read [in our blog post](https://filecoin.io/blog/space-race-2/).
 To learn how to mine, head to docs.filecoin.io to get started.

 **When will the “wdpost failure” be fixed?**